 Visitors must also be aware of New Zealand’s driving laws to stay on the right side of the law.
-This article will offer insightful tips on driving in New Zealand as well as tell you everything you need to know to stay on the right side of the law.
+This article will offer insightful tips on driving in New Zealand as well as informing on everything foreigners need to know to stay on the right side of the law.

-Here are the most important driving laws you need to be aware of before you start driving in New Zealand.
+Here are the most important driving laws foreigners need to be aware of before they start driving in New Zealand.

 Left or right for driving in New Zealand?

-Along with the U.K. and Canada, New Zealand is in the minority of countries where you drive on the left.
-Most drivers (from countries where you drive on the right) quickly get used to the change, but roundabouts can catch people out so pay special attention when approaching one.
+Along with the U.K. and Canada, New Zealand is in the minority of countries where it is driven on the left.
+Most drivers (from countries where they drive on the right) quickly get used to the change, but roundabouts can catch people out so pay special attention when approaching one.

 Respect the speed limit